San Francisco lawsuit, NYC law highlight global risks for Airbnb

 Existing New York state law bars most urban apartment-dwellers from renting out their units for less than 30 days if they are not present.

-The law recently passed by the state legislature would bar even advertising a rental that violates that existing law, which could help regulators crack down on Airbnb itself in addition to the users of its service.
+The law signed by Cuomo on Friday bars even advertising a rental that violates that existing law, which could help regulators crack down on Airbnb itself in addition to the users of its service.

-Airbnb has said it will sue New York state if the governor enacts the law.
-The company said it has taken down nearly 3,000 illegal listings in New York City over the past year, and reports 44,622 total listings in the city as of Sept.
+Airbnb said it has taken down nearly 3,000 illegal listings in New York City over the past year, and reports 44,622 total listings in the city as of Sept.
 1.

 BATTLE IN BERLIN